-Jake Surman from Lancaster University characterized the resin with respect to $D_w$ values of Sr at different pH values $\ge$ pH 2, as well as at HNO3 and HCl concentrations higher than 0.01M.
-It could be shown that the resin shows high $D_w$ values for Sr at pH values up to 8 ( $D_w >>$ 100).
+Jake Surman from Lancaster University characterized the resin with respect to D_w values of Sr at different pH values \ge pH 2, as well as at HNO3 and HCl concentrations higher than 0.01M.
+It could be shown that the resin shows high D_w values for Sr at pH values up to 8 (D_w >> 100).

-The Sr uptake at pH 2 is high, especially in $HNO_3$ .
-The latter fact is of importance as water samples are often acidified to pH 2 using $HNO_3$ directly after sampling in order to stabilize them for storage before analysis.
+As shown in the following figure, the Sr uptake at pH 2 is high, especially in HNO_3 .
+The latter fact is of importance as water samples are often acidified to pH 2 using HNO_3 directly after sampling in order to stabilize them for storage before analysis.